 The explosions in Lebanon and Syria are reminiscent of the improvised explosive devices (IEDs) used by militants and terrorists in Iraq and Afghanistan.

-“Basically, the cell phones turn into explosive devices after being attached to other explosives, such as C4,” Back said.
-“The militants often place the phones along the road, and when a military convoy passes by, they call and detonate them.”
+“Basically, the mobile phones turn into explosive devices after being attached to other explosives, such as C4,” Back said.
+“The militants often place the phones along the road, and when a military convoy passes by, they will call and detonate them.”

-It is still unclear what exact mechanism caused the pagers to overheat and explode, but the chances of a lithium battery spontaneously exploding are about one in ten million.
+It is still unclear what exact mechanism triggered the pagers to overheat and explode, while the chance of a lithium battery spontaneously exploding is only about one in ten million.

 (According to NYT, Bloomberg)

-Southeast Asia's most populous country uses spyware 'Made in Israel' Indonesia, Southeast Asia's most populous country, is said to be using spyware and surveillance technology originating from Israel.
+Southeast Asia's most populous country uses spyware 'Made in Israel' Indonesia, Southeast Asia's most populous country, is said to be using spyware and surveillance technology of Israeli origin.